Why change the flag?

 Changing a flag is not a trivial matter.
 For many nations, including our own, the national flag is the most important national symbol.

-The Australian Flag tells the story of who we are, where we come from and what we stand for.
-It represents Australia on the world stage, commemorates our history, and celebrates everything our nation has become.
+The Australian flag tells the story of who we are, where we come from and what we stand for.
+It represents Australia on the world stage, illustrates our national values, commemorates our history, and celebrates everything our nation has become.

-This web page outlines the key reasons why the Australian Flag should change and debunks the arguments often used as reasons to not change the flag.
+This web page outlines the key reasons why the Australian flag should be changed and debunks the arguments commonly used as reasons to not change the flag.

 Why is this a problem?